Infinidoge/nix-minecraft/CONTRIBUTING.md

 Otherwise:

 - `flake` (Applies to either `flake.nix` or the flake as a whole)
-- `meta` (Changes to documentation about the repository itself.
+- `meta` (Changes to documentation about the repository itself, or repository configuration files like `.gitignore`.
 Notably, the readme, todo, and contributing file.
 Changelog changes should be included in the commit that introduces the relevant change)
 - `bump` (Bumps the version of something)

 ### Message